rocketdan97/oink/README.md

 * [ ] add English to Pig Latin translation

 * [ ] add a nice interface
-* [ ] discuss challenges of transcribing and translating a largely oral dialect with native Pig Latin speaker
+* [ ] discuss challenges of transcribing and translating an oral dialect with native Pig Latin speaker

 stuff to done